donnekgit/tikz-pitch-contour/README.md

-##Draw pitch contour lines in LaTeX##
+## Draw pitch contour lines in LaTeX

 When discussing pitch phenomena in linguistics, it is often helpful to be able to give a visual indication of the pitch pattern.

-This file contains TikX (http://sourceforge.net/projects/pgf) code to enable the drawing of pitch levels and contours over text.
+This file contains TikZ (http://sourceforge.net/projects/pgf) code to enable the drawing of pitch levels and contours over text.
 It was originally written by Mark Wibrow in response to two questions from me on TeX StackExchange: http://tex.stackexchange.com/questions/107941/using-tikz-to-depict-intonation http://tex.stackexchange.com/questions/108530/using-tikz-to-depict-pitchlevel